marcusjensen15/jwt-flashcard-app-backend/README.md

 2. navigate to folder in two different terminal windows

-3.(activates database) in one terminal run: mongod
+3. (activates database) in one terminal run: mongod

 4. In the other terminal, run: npm run start